takanotume24/swpro/README.md

    ```
    Disable the proxy settings for all registered commands
    ```
-   $ sudo swpro dsisable --all
+   $ sudo swpro disable --all
    ```
 <br/>